databricks/zerobus-sdk-go/README.md

 ### Platform-Specific Build Notes

 #### Windows
 The build system automatically compiles Rust with the GNU toolchain (`x86_64-pc-windows-gnu`) for compatibility with Go's MinGW-based CGO.
 This ensures the MSVC and GNU ABIs don't conflict.
-No manual configuration needed!

 #### Linux
 Standard GCC toolchain is used.
 Install build tools with:
 ```bash